 Method 2: LLaVA Direct Classification — send each image to a multimodal LLM with a structured moderation prompt and parse the JSON output.

-Alongside content classification, the project produced a full EXIF/TIFF/IPTC metadata extraction pipeline for 10,000 archival TIFF images, generating structured records aligned with Dublin Core and IPTC standards for long-term preservation and cataloguing interoperability.
+Alongside content classification, the project produced a full EXIF/TIFF/IPTC metadata extraction pipeline for 12,125 archival images, generating structured records aligned with Dublin Core and IPTC standards for long-term preservation and cataloguing interoperability.

 One of the most significant contributions of this project is the domain-specific sensitive content taxonomy developed for archival collections at a research university.
 Unlike general-purpose content moderation systems, this taxonomy was designed specifically for the institutional, historical, and legal context of a university archive — grounding each category in both ethical obligations and regulatory frameworks (FERPA, HIPAA, NAGPRA).